finos/common-domain-model/documentation/source/documentation.rst

 Legal Agreements
 ----------------

-The Use of "Agreements" in Financial Markets
+The Use of *Agreements* in Financial Markets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Financial transactions consist primarily of agreements between parties to make future payments or deliveries to each other.
 To ensure performance, those agreements typically take the form of legally enforceable contracts, which the parties record in writing to minimize potential future disagreements.